openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

      - ``paver update_assets --skip-collect``

        Implemented in Python within update_assets.
-There is not standalone command for it.
+There is no standalone command for it.

      - ``assets/build.sh npm``

        Pure Bash reimplementation.

-   * - + **Build stage 2: Copy XModule framents** from the xmodule source tree over to places where will be available for Webpacking and SCSS compliation.
-This is done for a hard-coded list of XModule-style XBlocks, which are not growing in number; it is *not* a problem for in-repository pure XBlock Fragments or pip-installed XBlock assets, which are ready-to-serve.
+   * - + **Build stage 2: Copy XModule framents** from the xmodule source tree over to input directories for Webpack and SCSS compilation.
+This is required for a hard-coded list of old XModule-style XBlocks.
+This is not required for new pure XBlocks, which include (or pip-install) their assets into edx-platform as ready-to-serve JS/CSS/etc fragments.

      - ``paver process_xmodule_assets``, or
        ``xmodule_assets``